vives-projectweek-2021/project-repository-maximum-protection/README.md

 The player wins when he reaches a certain checkpoint or when he collects a certain number of power-ups.

+*update*

+Over the course of the project the idea for the game was changed a couple of times.

 ## Theme

 The theme of this game is knights and dragons/goblins or other creatures.
 The background of the game is currently a dark village, but maybe we'll add new backgrounds to it.